 JALT International – Language Teaching in a Global Age: Shaping the Classroom, Shaping the World

 In the global age, it could be argued that an outward-looking mindset would be an invaluable tool that would embolden students to participate in a worldwide community of English speakers.
-The teacher can play a role in promoting notions of international awareness, and dialogue with the world outside of Japan.
+Teachers can play a role in promoting notions of international awareness, and dialogue with the world outside of Japan.
 However, if these ideas are to be truly ‘owned’ by students, learners must find their place in the global community.
-The Learner Development SIG Forum at JALT2017 is based on the theme of fostering international mindsets through autonomous learning both inside and outside the classroom, and we are seeking presentations in this area.
-Presentations could be based on completed or ongoing research in this area, or practical teaching ideas from a range of teaching and learning contexts.
+The Learner Development SIG Forum at JALT2017 is based on the theme of fostering international mindsets through autonomous learning both inside and outside the classroom.
+Presentations in this forum explore teaching and learning both in Japan and abroad, while engaging learners with global issues, contents, language, and experiences that broaden both their global and local perceptions of themselves and other people.

 The Call for proposals is now closed